heypongo/vuetest/README.md

 - Restaurants list (it can be the home page)
   - Name of the restaurant
   - Picture
-  - Address and distance to the hotel
   - Categories (eg : Bagels)
-  - Rating
-  - Price
-  - Yelp URL (to allow user to book directly in Yelp)
+  - all additional information that you think is useful to the user (and available in the API)

 - Detail of a restaurant
-  - *all the restaurants list information +*
+  - *all the restaurants list information*
   - additional pictures of the restaurant
   - all additional information that you think is useful to the user (and available in the API)